Magnusri/homey-elvia/README.md

 # Elvia

-Adds support for reading power consumtion on an Elvia power meter
+Homey Pro integration to read power consumtion from an Elvia power meter